-- Support opportunities for renewable energy generations that reduce dependence on fossil fuel. - Promote innovative technologies and processes to achieve environmental goals. - Encourage the use of solar photovoltaic systems (PV) on rooftops and in agricultural settings.
+- Support opportunities for renewable energy generations that reduce dependence on fossil fuel. - · Promote innovative technologies and processes to achieve environmental goals. - Encourage the use of solar photovoltaic systems (PV) on rooftops and in agricultural settings.

-- 27.1 Local plans should identify renewable and low-carbon energy opportunities available at the district or neighbourhood scale. - 27.2 Developments are encouraged to assess the feasibility of solar energy equipment on new buildings through consideration of environmental and economic benefit. - 27.3 Renewable energy generation projects should be supported in accordance with the intent of this plan, the applicable policies, bylaws, and standards, and applicable provincial regulations.
+- 25.1 Local plans should identify renewable and lowcarbon energy opportunities available at the district or neighbourhood scale. - 25.2 Developments are encouraged to assess the feasibility of solar energy equipment on new buildings through consideration of environmental and economic benefit. - 25.3 Renewable energy generation projects should be supported in accordance with the intent of this plan, applicable County policies, bylaws, and standards, and applicable provincial regulations.